Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns: Implementation

 \section{Implementation}

 We implemented our approach in a highly modular way and integrated it with Joern~\cite{joern} and CodeQL~\cite{codeql}.
+The two leading query-based static analysis tools support a wide range of programming languages, including C/C++, C\#, Java, JavaScript, PHP, Python, Go, Ruby, Rust, Kotlin, Swift, and x86 binary.
 The hardware requirements for running \sys align with the standard recommendations for Joern~\cite{joern-hw} and CodeQL~\cite{codeql-hw}, typically 16 GB RAM and 4 to 8 CPU cores.
+We further show some important implementation details.

-We realized the runtime program state tracking by instrumenting the query execution runtime.
+\PP{Instrumentation of Symbolic Validator} We realized the runtime program state tracking by instrumenting the query execution runtime.
 In particular, we enhanced the query parsing process to locate syntax errors.
 For the other two types, we hooked the internal language interpreter.
 Specifically, these query languages' interpreters typically contain a main interpretation loop that switches over the instruction types and invokes specific handlers.
-We thus added additional hookers for selected handlers to collect variables and their runtime values.
+We thus added additional hooks for selected handlers to collect variables and their runtime values.

+\PP{Query Execution Server} The iterative query generation would invoke the symbolic validator and static analysis runtime multiple times, and often operate on the same codebase, \ie{,} the project containing the input vulnerability example.
+To improve the overall efficiency, we eliminate the repetitive project loading process by starting a local server to host the codebase for interactive, continuous query execution.